nofeesahdee/frontend-mentor-challenges/README.md

 # Frontend-mentor-challenges

-## Welcome, this is a repository containing all my solutions to the Frontend Mentor Challenges.
+## Welcome, this is a repository containing all of my solutions to the Frontend Mentor Challenges.

 ### Newbie Projects